DeepSegment/FCN-GoogLeNet/README.md

 # FCN-GoogLeNet
 This is a repo for course project of [DD2424 Deep Learning in Data Science](https://www.kth.se/social/course/DD2424/) at KTH.

-This project is a GoogLeNet Implementation of [Fully Convolutional Networks for Semantic Segmentation, CVPR 2015](https://github.com/shelhamer/fcn.berkeleyvision.org) in TensorFlow.
+This project is a GoogLeNet Implementation of [*Fully Convolutional Networks for Semantic Segmentation, CVPR 2015*](https://github.com/shelhamer/fcn.berkeleyvision.org) in TensorFlow.
 Another Tensorflow implementation: [FCN.tensorflow](https://github.com/shekkizh/FCN.tensorflow).

 Our project is mainly based on these previous works and we performed several changes from them.
 We attach our [report](https://github.com/DeepSegment/FCN-GoogLeNet/blob/master/doc/report.pdf) and [slides](https://docs.google.com/presentation/d/18vOFGMYoj6pqJS9KlWr9exc44tFza1LMqx5PiebpAF4/edit?usp=sharing) (with several introductory pages skipped for presentation) here for reference.

 **Why this repo?**

-In the original paper [*Fully Convolutional Networks for Semantic Segmentation, CVPR 2015*](https://arxiv.org/pdf/1411.4038.pdf), the authors mentioned several results of FCN-GoogLeNet and compared them with FCN-VGG16.
+In the original paper [*Fully Convolutional Networks for Semantic Segmentation*](https://arxiv.org/pdf/1411.4038.pdf), the authors mentioned several results of FCN-GoogLeNet and compared them with FCN-VGG16.
 The results showed a worse performance of GoogLeNet than VGG16 in semantic segmentation tasks.
-Their GoogLeNet implementation is, however, still not open-sourced though they mentioned in their documentation that it is coming soon.
+Their GoogLeNet implementation is, however, still not open-sourced though they mentioned in their repo documentation that it is coming soon.
 Plus, when they performed their training, they used their own reimplementation of GoogLeNet as the pre-trained model since there was no publicly available version of GoogLeNet at that time.
 Given the above two points, we are quite curious about how it would perform if a public version of GoogLeNet is actually put into use, and it would also be a good practice to fill the vacancy of open-source GoogLeNet implementation.
 That's basically why we make this repo.

 **Detailed Origins**